Decision allows local prosecutors to continue enforcing CA’s unfair business competition law statewide

 “I’m pleased that today’s ruling reinforces the authority of city attorneys and district attorneys to pursue cases statewide under California’s Unfair Competition Law.
 Local prosecutors play a crucial role in enforcing this law and act as a force multiplier in defending consumer rights and protecting Californians from crooked businesses.
 We have been defending consumers for more than two decades with a proven record of success.
 Our office has taken on national banks, insurance companies, and multinational corporations on behalf of Californians and recovered millions of dollars.
 We look forward to continuing to work alongside the Attorney General’s Office and local prosecutors to fight for consumers’ rights and a fair marketplace.”

-The Orange County District Attorney’s Office filed an Unfair Competition Law complaint against Abbott Labs for illegally suppressing competition in the market for generic drugs.
+The Orange County District Attorney’s Office filed an Unfair Competition Law complaint against Abbott Labs for illegally suppressing competition.
 That complaint alleged uniform statewide misconduct by Abbott Labs and sought uniform statewide relief for California consumers.
 Abbott Labs moved to strike the request for statewide remedies, seeking to limit relief only to the residents of Orange County.
 The Superior Court denied that motion, but the Fourth District Court of Appeal reversed.
 The California Supreme Court then decided to hear this important issue of state consumer protection law.

 The San Francisco City Attorney’s Office, joined by the City Attorneys of Los Angeles, Oakland, San Diego, and San Jose, the Santa Clara County Counsel, the League of California Cities, and the California State Association of Counties, filed amicus briefs in support of maintaining local prosecutors’ ability to enforce California’s Unfair Competition Law in both the Court of Appeal and the California Supreme Court.